nextstrain/augur/docs/contribute/DEV_DOCS.md

 These tests can reveal bugs resulting from untested internal functions or untested combinations fo internal functions.

-Functional tests should suitably test a single augur command with an eponymously named Cram file in `tests/functional/` (e.g., `mask.t` for augur mask)

-##### Functional tests of specific commands

-Functional tests of specific commands consist of a single Cram file per test and a corresponding directory of expected inputs and outputs to use for comparison of test results.

-The Cram file should test most reasonable combinations of command arguments and flags.
+Over time, we have changed the way we design and organize Augur's Cram tests.
+You might find older practices in existing tests that haven't been updated yet, but these are the latest guidelines that we've discovered to be helpful.

+1. Keep cram files modular.
+This makes it easier to see which command is failing.
+2. Create files in the initial working directory, as it is a temporary working directory unique to the test.
+Note that the name of the `$TMP` directory is misleading - although it is temporary, it is shared across all tests so you'll have to explicitly remove files at the end of each test to avoid affecting other tests.
+The initial directory of each test is a unique directory within `$TMP`.

 ##### Comparing outputs of augur commands

-Compare deterministic outputs of augur commands with a `diff` between the expected and observed output files.
+Compare deterministic outputs of augur commands in a functional test with a `diff` between the expected and observed output files.
 For extremely simple deterministic outputs, use the expected text written to standard output instead of creating a separate expected output file.

 To compare trees with stochastic branch lengths: